DrkManix/KMAN-Archive/README.md

 7. [Bibliography](#bibliography)

 ## Artefact
 A briefcase is a narrow hard-sided box-shaped bag or case used mainly for carrying papers and equipped with a handle.
-Lawyers commonly use briefcases to carry briefs to present to a court, hence the name.
-Businesspeople and other white collar professionals also use briefcases to carry papers, and since the 1980s, electronic devices such as laptop computers and tablet computers.
-Some briefcases have only a main internal space, while others may have subsections, accordion sections, small pockets, or dividers.
 This is a briefcase from The **Democratic Confederation of Labour** (CDT).
 It is a [national trade union center](https://en.wikipedia.org/wiki/National_trade_union_center) in [Morocco](https://en.wikipedia.org/wiki/Morocco).
 It was established in 1978.
 Traditionally, the CDT was allied with the [Socialist Union of Popular Forces](https://en.wikipedia.org/wiki/Socialist_Union_of_Popular_Forces) (USFP), but in 2002 the union broke its ties and subsequently, secretary general [Noubir El Amaoui](https://en.wikipedia.org/w/index.php?title=Noubir_El_Amaoui&action=edit&redlink=1) created his own political party.
+This artefact was donated by the KMAN.

 ### Metadata
 | Tag | Data |